Correctional Counselor I Title Suspended

 Test anxiety is the feeling of fear you have when your performance is about to be evaluated.
 When you experience this type of anxiety, your abilities to think and to pay attention drop at the time you need them most.
 What can you do to alleviate this anxiety you feel during the testing process?

-For use only by Certified State of Illinois AFSCME employees under the jurisdiction of the Governor that already possess the necessary degree(s) and/or licensure for an Upward Mobility credential or dual title.
-Completed applications can be mailed to Upward Mobility via the United States Postal Service.
-Faxed, scanned, and emailed applications will not be submitted for processing and will be destroyed.
+Acrobat Reader.
+The UMP100B Application is only for use by Certified State of Illinois AFSCME employees under the jurisdiction of the Governor who already possess the necessary degree(s) and/or licensure for an Upward Mobility Program credential or dual title.
+Completed applications that are signed and accompanied by a copy of all official transcripts showing the degree conferred may be sent by mail to the UMP contact address below or emailed to CMS.UMP100@illinois.gov.
+Faxed applications will be accepted.

 1021 North Grand Avenue East